ClemBotProject/ClemBot/README.md

 A Discord bot for server and community management with a focus on school/programming/fun related commands.
+   - <b>Moderation:</b>  Moderation and Moderation logging is made easy with ClemBot, Banning, Muting and Warning are all supported and easy to use

    - <b>Role Management:</b> Easily manage you and your users roles with designated assignable roles

    - <b>Starboard:</b> Allow your server to highlight the best or funniest messages by members with a starboard, simply assign the starboard channel and react with stars